patricknemeth/CAPSTONE/README.md

 # Exploring Roleplaying Game Player Behavior and Its Impact on Narrative Experiences in Interactive Media¶

 ## project overview
-This project will focus on understanding how player choices and behaviors in role-playing games impact narrative branching and story outcomes.
+This project focuses on understanding how player choices and behaviors in role-playing games impact narrative branching and story outcomes.
 I will explore roleplaying game player behavior and its impact on narrative experiences in video games and other interactive media, as well as attempt to understand the diverse ways in which users engage with narrative content.

 #### The User: